geographyclub/american-geography/README.md

 # American Geography
 This is how I'm working with census and street data.
-Work in progress.
+I AM NOT A DEVELOPER.

 1. [Importing](#1-importing)
 2. [Processing](#2-processing)